 One case highlighting how difficult that debacle can be arose last month when news’ sources covered stories about several students from Hyatts Middle School in Powell, Ohio allegedly tainting a teacher’s food with bodily substances.

-Attorney Brad Koffel and The Koffel Law Firm are currently representing four of the accused students, and told The Columbus Dispatch in a recent interview that a fitting punishment would be one which entails “the lowest form of punishment and the highest form of behavioral modification.”
+Attorney Brad Koffel and Koffel Brininger Nesbitt are currently representing four of the accused students, and told The Columbus Dispatch in a recent interview that a fitting punishment would be one which entails “the lowest form of punishment and the highest form of behavioral modification.”